 As the semester progresses, your instructor will become more familiar with your writing.
 Ask your instructor for input when you are struggling with a writing assignment or simply want to improve what you have.
 Don't be shy about asking for help.
-If there isn't time to during class, consider talking to your instructor during her/his office hours.
+If there isn't time to during class, consider talking to your instructor during her/his scheduled office hours or by appointment.
 (Note: not all instructors have office hours.
 Refer to your syllabus for details.)